 Oriental poppies need a well-draining soil.
 Their fleshy tap roots and crowns will rot in the damp soil.
 Wet winters can be a particular problem if the ground stays wet rather than freezing solid.

 Once established, Oriental poppies are somewhat drought resistant, but they do best with regular water.
 An inch a week should do it.

 Dig down deep, so that you get the entire clump and lift the mass of long, thin, carrot-like roots.
 To divide, use a knife to get through the roots, making sure each division has some taproot, some stem, and at least one eye.
 Re-plant immediately and remember to plant them about 3 inches below the soil surface.

-Pests and Problems
+Common Pests and Diseases

 Insects don’t seem to care for Oriental poppies.
 Maybe they aren’t around long enough for the insects to find them.

 It’s hard to find a bad selection of Oriental poppies, with their crepe paper petals and saturated colors.
 Some good performers include:

-- "Black and White" - aptly, if unimaginatively named, with clear white petals and a black center.
+- 'Black and White': Aptly, if unimaginatively named, with clear white petals and a black center

-- "Watermelon" - Neon pink and 24 - 30 inches tall
+- 'Watermelon': Neon pink and 24 to 30 inches tall